4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Attorney Michael Stevens says it’s benefited his law firm since they’ve gone hybrid/remote.
 “Before we lived on Microsoft Teams, you’d have to physically be in the right place at the right time to witness random acts of gratitude.”

-2. Make a gratitude wall at work
+2. Make a gratitude wall at work.

 Creating a dedicated area to gratitude is a popular practice among those most committed to the culture.
 If you already have an employee wall at work, reserve a portion of the existing space for gratitude.

 A gratitude wall at work can be physical or digital.
 Our very own TacoTV broadcasts grateful goings-on.
-“I think TacoTV is amazing, and I've noticed a significant improvement in the messages of appreciation since they are displayed on a TV screen that everyone can see,” shares David.

-You can also create a new Slack or Teams channel just for gratitude, like Michael’s law firm did.
+You can also create a new Slack or Teams channel just for gratitude, as Michael’s law firm did.
 “With our gratitude channel on Teams, you can pipe in good vibes to your day anytime.
 The channel has the opposite effect of doom scrolling.”

 If you’re keeping it IRL, you can implement a gratitude tree ASAP.
 Tack a large picture of a bare tree, trunk and branches alone, on the wall.